-This old family recipe is the epitome of comfort food done right.
-And by right, I mean out of this world delicious and full of good for you ingredients!
-And also, just right.
+This old family recipe for Koofteh (or Persian Meatballs) is the epitome of comfort food done right.
+And by right, I mean that these Persian Meatballs are out of this world delicious and full of good for you ingredients!

 When I was little I used to take my palm and rub my nose in my sleep.
 Really, really hard.
 “Bita!
 Don’t make your nose into a koofteh!”
 I’d hear my mom tell me in Farsi.